magento/pagebuilder-docs/docs/content-types/extend/extend-more-appearances.md

 The values shown for these attributes and inline-style properties are set by the user from the form fields.
 In this example, the user selected `brand-green` from the `heading_color` field, `style-italic` from the `heading_style` field, and entered `100` (in percent) in the `heading_opacity` field (converted to the decimal form you see here using a custom converter you will find in the example).

-But before these `attributes` and `styles` can be rendered to the DOM as shown, we need to add the necessary Knockout bindings to our HTML templates.
-We'll do that next.
+But before Page Builder can render the `attributes` and `styles` to the DOM as shown, we need to add the necessary Knockout bindings to our HTML templates.

 ## Step 3: Add template Knockout bindings

 In our example module, we are using the Heading's native `master.html` and `preview.html` templates, which already have all the Knockout bindings needed to render our new `<attribute>` and `<style>` configurations to the DOM.
 But its critical that you understand what these bindings are and what they do.
-Because without them, nothing will be rendered to the screen.
+Because without them, Page Builder renders nothing to the screen.

-In order for our configuration options to be rendered in the DOM (as described in step 2), we must add or ensure that Knockout bindings for our three configuration styling options are within our HTML templates.
+To render our configuration options in the DOM (as described in step 2), we must ensure that Knockout bindings are in our HTML templates.
 The three Knockout bindings for the `<attribute>`, `<style>`, and `<css>` configuration nodes are `attr`, `ko-style`, and `css`, respectively:

 ```html
 <h2 attr="data.main.attributes" ko-style="data.main.style" css="data.main.css"...></h2>
 ```

 For all three Knockout bindings, `data.main` references the `main` element in the configuration file (`heading.xml`).
 The other binding references are as follows:

 -  For the `attr` binding, the `attributes` property references the collection of `<attribute>` nodes defined for the `main` element.